 On 26 November 2024, CrowdStrike Holdings, Inc. released its report for Q3 of fiscal 2025, which ended on 31.10.2024.
 Below is a summary of the report’s key data:

 Given the increased demand for cybersecurity solutions, management remains confident in CrowdStrike’s long-term growth trajectory.
-The revenue forecast for Q4 FY 2025 has been raised to 1.02-1.03 billion USD, with income expected to be between 210.90 and 215.80 million USD.
+The revenue forecast for Q4 FY2025 has been raised to 1.02-1.03 billion USD, with income expected to be between 210.90 and 215.80 million USD.

 On 4 March, CrowdStrike Holdings, Inc. released its report for Q4 fiscal 2025, which ended on 31.01.2025.
 Below are its key highlights:

-In comments on the report, CEO George Kurtz highlighted a 23% growth in annual recurring revenue (ARR) to 4.24 billion USD, including a record 223.90 million USD of new net ARR.
+In comments on the report, CEO George Kurtz highlighted a 23% increase in annual recurring revenue (ARR) to 4.24 billion USD, including a record 223.90 million USD of new net ARR.
 Kurtz said, “CrowdStrike had a great Q4, ending an amazing year.”
 He emphasised that the introduction of AI in cybersecurity is becoming critical, with leak prevention requiring a platform initially built on such technologies.

 Investing in CrowdStrike Holdings shares carries certain risks, including the ones listed below: